 And there’s another stakeholder: The Santa Clarita community, the taxpayers and voters who support the College.

 Students.
 Faculty and staff.
 Board of Trustees.
 Our Santa Clarita community.
-When we work together, we can face change, we can embrace change, we can make our college better.
+When we work together, we can face change, we can embrace change, we can make our college better than ever.

-In a spirit of gratitude, and motivated by a desire to serve our college and community, I respectfully ask for your endorsement, and your vote.
+In a spirit of gratitude, and motivated by a desire to serve our college and community, I respectfully ask for your vote.